Catalogue

 6) Do washable nappies cause nappy rash?

 Nappy rash most often occurs when a babies nappy is changed too infrequently, be it a disposable or a cloth nappy.
 Other factors include teething stages where the pH balance of the urine is altered causing irritation, a change in diet or the use of harsh baby wipes.
 Change nappies frequently, give the skin as much ‘air time’ as possible, and opt for Washable Wipes.
-More information on the causes of Nappy Rash and Natural ways to heal it can be found here.

 7) Will putting my child in bulkier cloth nappies restrict their movement?